fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 ### Starting the FDO PRI Rendezvous (RV) Server

-***RV Server is a network server or service (e.g., on the Internet) that acts as a rendezvous point between a newly powered on Device and the Owner Onboarding Service.***
+***RV Server is a network server or service (For example, on the Internet) that acts as a rendezvous point between a newly powered on Device and the Owner Onboarding Service.***

 Run the below commands,on a seperate console, to start the RV server.